 GESCI ( Global eSchools and Communities Initiative) tracked changes

-For the post-2015 era, we envision an inclusive Information Society, in which e-learning will be ubiquitous and accessible to all, within and beyond formal educational structures.
-All children should be able to access quality education facilities in their community.
-Technology will enrich learning and bringing enhanced educational opportunities, opening it up to multiple modes of delivery and ensuring universal education both the objectives of education to all and internationally agreed development goals.
-Technology will facilitate lifelong learning as well as global access to information and knowledge.
-It will support media and information literacy and work skills and will offer a medium for expression and communication, allowing also to meet specific needs of all learners.
-In this vision, e-learning will also improve the effectiveness of administrative and planning tasks in education systems, [bearing in mind that copyright should not put any obstacle in the process of E-learning.]
+We envision an inclusive Information Society, in which e-learning, through the ubiquitous use of technology, will enable wide, affordable and equitable access to a quality education for all; that the least advantaged in society will have access to a quality learning experience, suited to their needs, and that youth will have opportunities to develop appropriate skill for employment; ; that ICT will facilitate access to indigenous knowledge and enable wide participation in traditional cultural expression.
+In such a society, ICT will support learning in both formal and informal settings, in communities and beyond traditional educational structures.
+Technology will provide easy access to lifelong learning and will support the acquisition of media and information literacy and ICT - related skills for work and for living.

+Technology, by enabling a learner-centered and personalised approach to learning and skills development, will narrow the divide between learning needs and societal aspirations to sustainable and equitable socio-economic development by ensuring that human capital is developed and utilised to meet the demands of knowledge societies.
+ICT applications and e-learning will contribute to reformed assessment modalities and will enable the development of accessible pathways to ongoing education and training provision.

+[bearing in mind that copyright should not put any obstacle in the process of E-learning.]

 Czech Republic, Government: For the post-2015 era, we envision an inclusive Information Society, in which e-learning will be ubiquitous and accessible to all, within and beyond formal educational structures.
 All children should be able to access quality education facilities in their community.
 Technology will enrich learning and bringing enhanced educational opportunities, opening it up to multiple modes of delivery and ensuring universal education both the objectives of education to all and internationally agreed development goals.
 Technology will facilitate lifelong learning as well as global access to information and knowledge.
 It will suport media and information literacy and work skills and will offer a medium for expression and communication, allowing also to meet specific needs of all learners.
 In this vision, e-learning will also improve the effectiveness of administrative and planning tasks in education systems.,